-After working with 24 companies as the Go-to-Market Advisor for Microsoft Ventures Seattle, it’s very gratifying to see the success of many of these companies.
+After working with 24 companies as the Go-to-Market Advisor for Microsoft Ventures Seattle—now known as Microsoft Accelerator—it’s very gratifying to see the success of many of these companies.
 Here’s a few stats from the group:

 - 54 graduates

 The Accelerator is a 4-month intensive program with a different focus each week with an expert mentor available to them each week (design/user experience. product development, funding/funders, reading term sheets, etc.).

 Plus there are a ton of Microsoft-supported activities, including opening up the MSFT rolodex for their use, and free Azure technology and Bing ads, for any accepted companies.
 With no equity taken and no strings attached.
 As Time Enger, Business Manager for MSFT Ventures, says, “If the companies are successful, then we are successful.
 If they fail, then we’ve failed.”
 I just love that total commitment.

 The first cohort graduated in December 2014 to a full house on Demo Day in downtown Seattle.
 It was fantastic to see them launched.
 This cohort was focused on “digital life” – all new technologies to make our lives easier and better.